Budgeting as a New Nurse

 The Takeaway

 Nursing can be a rewarding career, with flexibility and opportunities to add to your income.
 However, as a new nurse, you are likely trying to stretch your paycheck to cover student loan debt and everyday expenses.
-Fortunately, by using a few smart strategies, you can start to pay down your loans—and save for the future.
+Fortunately, by using a few smart strategies, such as budgeting and saving, and exploring options like refinancing, you can start to pay down your loans—and reach your financial goals.

 Photo credit: iStock/FatCamera